deemkeen/termostream/README.md

 - The stream URL contains a random suffix for basic security
 - Works on any device with a modern browser and camera
 - No need to be on the same Wi-Fi network as long as the device can reach the host IP
-- Video stream is converted to ASCII art using the `chafa` utility
+- Video stream is converted to ASCII art using the `chafa` utility when viewing in terminal
+- Web view shows the original video stream without ASCII conversion

 ## Technical Details